 The Company incurs foreign currency risk on sales and purchases denominated in other currencies, primarily the British Pound Sterling and the Euro.
 Foreign currency exchange contracts are used by the Company principally to limit the exchange rate fluctuations of the Euro.
 The Euro risk is partially limited due to natural cash flow offsets.
 Currency exchange contracts are purchased for approximately 25% of the net risk.
 These contracts are not designated as cash flow hedges for accounting purposes.
-Changes in fair value of these contracts are reported in net earnings as part of other expense.
+Changes in fair value of these contracts are reported in Other Expense in the accompanying Consolidated Statements of Operations.